 The desire to avoid or get rid of wrinkles leaves many women turning to Botox or even more extreme, invasive cosmetic procedures.
-While the popularity of these options continues to grow, a natural alternative is also gaining increasing amounts of attention: facial exercising.
+While the popularity of these options continues to grow, a natural alternative is also gaining increasing amounts of attention: facial exercises.

-What is facial exercising?
+What are facial exercises?

 Facial exercising is, according to some women, an easy, free and effective solution to wrinkles and sagging skin.
 It simples involves contorting your facial muscles in a certain way a few times a week – resulting in some amusing facial expressions.